-• Ensure a diverse group of high potential employees are identified as part of the Group's succession planning process and actively developed for career progression

-The aim of our recruitment and development strategy is to attract, develop and retain a diverse pool of talent to deliver our growth strategy.
+GWA ensures a diverse group of high potential employees are identified as part of the Group's succession planning process and actively developed for career progression.
+The Group's recruitment and development strategy continues to focus on attracting, developing and retaining a diverse pool of talent to deliver our growth strategy.